live-codes/livecodes/docs/docs/features/result.md

 ![Show Spacings](../../static/img/screenshots/spacings.jpg)

-1. Enable `Show Spacing` setting in the app menu
+1. Enable `Show Spacing` setting in the app menu.
 2. Move your cursor to an element and press Alt on Windows, or Option on a Mac.
 3. Move your cursor to another element, the measurement results will be there.